ossf/malicious-packages/README.md

 techniques, are used by both developers seeking to protect their source code and attackers seeking to evade detection.

+Malicious obfuscated packages may be hard to distinguish from non-malicious obfuscated packages.
+As a result, reports are allowed in the malicious package repository for obfuscated packages, even if they are not clearly malicious, when they belong to an ecosystem where obfuscation is forbidden in their terms of use (e.g. PyPI, Crates.IO).

 ### Telemetry

 Telemetry, on its own, is not malicious.